Spider-Man: Far From Home: Theatrical

 Spider-Man: Far From Home had its world premiere at the TCL Chinese Theatre in Hollywood, Los Angeles, on June 26, 2019.
 The film was released on June 28, in China and Japan, and in the United States on July 2, in 3D and IMAX.
 In the United States, it opened in 4,634 theaters, which was second all-time behind Avengers: Endgame.
 It was originally scheduled to be released on July 5.
 The film was re-released on Labor Day weekend, beginning August 29, with four minutes of extra footage.
-Spider-Man: Far From Home was the last film released in Phase Three of the MCU.
+Spider-Man: Far From Home was the last film released in Phase Three of the MCU, and the conclusion of the Infinity Saga.

 In March 2024, Sony announced that all of their live-action Spider-Man films would be re-released in theaters as part of Columbia Pictures' 100th anniversary celebration.
 Spider-Man: Far From Home was re-released on May 27, 2024.

 Home media

 Spider-Man: Far From Home was released by Sony Pictures Home Entertainment on digital on September 17, 2019, and on Ultra HD Blu-ray, Blu-ray, and DVD on October 1.
-The home media release features a short film titled Peter's To-Do List, which uses scenes of Parker retrieving various items for his trip that were cut from the theatrical release of the film.
+The home media release features a short film titled Peter's To-Do List, which uses scenes of Peter retrieving various items for his trip that were cut from the theatrical release of the film.
 The short also includes footage featuring Hemky Madera reprising his Homecoming role as Mr. Delmar, the owner of a local bodega, which was all cut from Far From Home.

 In April 2021, Sony signed a deal with Disney giving them access to their legacy content, including past Spider-Man films and Marvel content in Sony's Spider-Man Universe, to stream on Disney+ and Hulu and appear on Disney's linear television networks.
 Disney's access to Sony's titles would come following their availability on Netflix.
 Far From Home had previously been available on Starz and FX.
 The film became available on Disney+ in the United States on November 3, 2023.